kajames2/healthcare_chronic/docs/config_readme.txt

 Actuarial				cost = round(scale * prob * shock_income_size) --- Charges the expected cost, scaled by some factor, rounded to the nearest dollar.
 Note: prob is a function of current age, shocks, and fitness scale			real		a factor to scale the cost of insurance by.
-1 is actuarially fair, 1.2 is 20% above expected, etc.
+1 is actuarially fair, 1.2 is 20% above expected, etc. admin_cost		int		a fixed increase in premiums above actuarial

 Fixed					cost = premium --- Charges a flat rate regardless of circumstance.
   premium		int		the fixed price of the insurance